mudzoj/1986-Donkey-Kong-in-Java/README.md

 Here are some screenshots of the game in action:

 ![Screenshot 1](Screenshots/Game1.png)
-*Here's the game in action, similar to the arcade games layout with some style changes!*
+*Note the similar layout to the orginal!